Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Grilled corn, also known as corn on the cob, is a versatile side dish served with various meals.
-Grilling corn with animal fat, such as butter, lamb, or beef fat, will give the corn a golden-brown charred appearance and add an irresistible aroma and flavor to the corn.
-Due to the cooking process, stove-top grilled corn and fire-grilled corn have subtle differences in flavor and texture.
-However, both techniques will produce succulent and delicious grilled corn.
+Grilled corn, also known as corn on the cob, is a versatile side dish that pairs well with a variety of meals.
+Grilling corn with animal fat, such as butter, lamb, or beef fat, will give it a golden-brown char and add an irresistible aroma and flavor.

 Corn, Butter, Lamb Fat.

-Clean the corn by removing the green husks and the strings that may remain after removing the husks.
+Clean the corn by removing the green husks and any remaining strings.
 Preheat the grill pan on medium-low heat and spread the lamb fat or butter on the pan.
-Place the halved corn on the pan when the fat starts to melt.
+Place the halved corn in the pan when the fat starts to melt.
 When you see it turning golden brown, turn the corn every two minutes onto the next side.
 Garnish the corn with scallions to serve.

-Some corn has been pre-cleaned in the shops, but if you can only find the corn covered in green husks, don’t be afraid to clean them.
-Peeling the green husks from the corn is very satisfying and easier than it appears.
-There are a number of different spices and condiments that can be used for Grilled corn on a cob, consider the following: Butter and salt, Parmesan cheese, Chili powder, paprika powder or cayenne pepper, Mayonnaise, Garlic butter and Fresh herbs
+Some corn may already be pre-cleaned in stores, but if you can only find corn with green husks, don’t worry about cleaning it yourself.
+Peeling the green husks from the corn is quite satisfying and easier than it seems.
+When it comes to grilling corn on the cob, you can use a variety of spices and condiments.
+Consider trying the following options: butter and salt, Parmesan cheese, chili powder, paprika, cayenne pepper, mayonnaise, garlic butter, and fresh herbs.

 Barbecue meals such as ribs or brisket.
 Grilled lamb chops or chicken.
-Seafood meals like fish, shrimp, scallops or lobster.
-Addition to vegetarian menu, like potato salad, coleslaw and other grilled vegetables.
+Seafood meals like fish, shrimp, scallops, or lobster.
+In addition to the vegetarian menu, there are options such as potato salad, coleslaw, and grilled vegetables.